 Ready made stockings

-If you’re not crafty, don’t worry.
+Final ideas to share – new Christmas stockings to buy that have been hand made if you don’t have time to make one yourself or the entire project idea feels too much.
 You can also buy ready-made new stockings on Etsy, like this Chunky Striped Nordic Stocking – all you have to do is hang them and enjoy!

 love this hand knitted wool christmas stocking in red and white stripes from Etsy #christmas #stocking #knitted #etsy